esp8266/Arduino/doc/faq/a02-my-esp-crashes.rst

     able to correctly decode the stack trace dropped by some other application not compiled and loaded from your Arduino IDE.

-    To improve the results of the Exception Decoder, you can add `-fno-optimize-sibling-calls` to your build options.
-For details on how to do this, review `Global Build Options <a06-global-build-options.rst>`__.
-    Turning off this optimization allows more caller addresses to be written to the stack aiding in crash decoding.
-Because of the limited stack space, there is the potential that removing this optimization could overflow the stack and cause a crash.
+    When you select a ``Debug port:`` on the Arduino IDE Tools menu, it turns off ``optimize-sibling-calls``.
+Turning off this optimization allows more caller addresses to be written to the stack, improving the results from the Exception Decoder.
+Without this option, the callers involved in the crash may be missing from the results.
+Because of the limited stack space, there is the remote possibility that removing this optimization could lead to more frequent stack overflows.
+You only want to do this in a debug setting.

+    If you are not using the "Debug port" and need to improve the results of the Exception Decoder, you can add ``-fno-optimize-sibling-calls`` to your build options.
+For details on how to do this, review `Global Build Options
+    <a06-global-build-options.rst>`__.

+    For non-Arduino IDE build platforms, you may need to research how to add build options.

     A crash in a leaf function may not leave the caller's address on the stack.
     The return address can stay in a register for the duration of the call.
     Resulting in a crash report identifying the crashing function without a trace of who called.
-You can encourage the compiler to save the caller's return address by adding an inline assembly trick `__asm__ __volatile__("" ::: "a0", "memory");` at the beginning of the function's body.
-Or instead, for a debug build conditional option, use the macro `DEBUG_LEAF_FUNCTION()` from `#include <debug.h>`.
+You can encourage the compiler to save the caller's return address by adding an inline assembly trick ``__asm__ __volatile__("" ::: "a0", "memory");`` at the beginning of the function's body.
+Or instead, for a debug build conditional option, use the macro ``DEBUG_LEAF_FUNCTION()`` from ``#include <debug.h>``.

 Other Causes for Crashes